sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/Registration/Registration-General.md

 <br>

-### Number of fields required for registration: this should be kept to a minimum
+### Keep the number of fields required for registration to a minimum.

 TODO: Add description.
 <br>